This complete guide to the Project Management Office (PMO) explains its structure, roles & responsibilities, and other important aspects:

-Project Management Office (PMO) is a team that has the responsibility to maintain benchmarks for Project Management.
-They have to ensure that all the processes, operations, quality of deliverables are managed efficiently.
+The Project Management Office (PMO) is a team that has the responsibility to maintain benchmarks for Project Management.
+They must ensure that all processes, operations and quality of deliverables are managed efficiently.

-PMO is required where the organization has a number of projects in running state.
-PMO helps to streamline the process, helps in project estimation and planning, defines goals and objectives, improves the quality of the project.
+PMO is required where the organization has a number of projects in running states.
+PMO helps streamline the process, helps in project estimation and planning, defines goals and objectives, and improves the quality of the project.
 The lack at any of the stages can lead to failure of the project, that’s why PMO plays an important role in the project’s success.

-The organization’s Management cannot track the day-to-day progress of the projects as they have other responsibilities to fulfill.
+The organization’s management cannot track the day-to-day progress of the projects as they have other responsibilities to fulfil.

-Project Managers handle the projects on the broader level.
-PMO ensures that all the projects are running on the track and as planned.
-They ensure to deliver the projects on time and highlight the hurdles at the earliest to get them sorted on time.
-Most of the organizations opt for Project management tools such as Gantt Charts, Pert Chart, etc. which makes it easy to track the progress of the project.
+Project Managers handle the projects on a broader level.
+PMO ensures that all projects are running on track and as planned.
+They will ensure to deliver the projects on time and highlight the hurdles at the earliest to get them sorted on time.
+Most organizations opt for project management tools such as Gantt Charts, Pert Chart, etc. which makes it easy to track the progress of the project.

 Project Management Office Structure

 PMO works as a point of contact for all the projects.
-The below structure shows where does the PMO fall in the organization’s hierarchy:
+The below structure shows where the PMO falls in the organization’s hierarchy:

-All the stakeholders have their own expectations from the PMO, and it is the single point of contact for all.
-The stakeholders include the Management, Project Manager, Team members, etc.
+All stakeholders have their own expectations from the PMO, and it is the single point of contact for all.
+The stakeholders include Management, Project Manager, Team members, etc.